martezr/puppet-in-4-hours/labs/06-using-puppet-forge-modules.md

 In this lab, you have:

-+ Installed and configured Puppet Server
++ Installed a Puppet Forge module
-+ Installed and configured the PostgreSQL database for PuppetDB
-+ Installed and configured PuppetDB
-+ Configured the PuppetDB integration for Puppet Server
++ Applied a Puppet Forge module

 [Previous Lab - Lab #5](./05-puppet-code-development.md)  |  [Next Lab - Lab #7](./07-using-puppet-hiera.md)